A birational description of the minimal exponent: The condition for

 This is almost the condition for having $(p-1)$-rational singularities: the only missing condition is that the canonical maps

 are isomorphisms for $i\leq p-1$.
 We are left with showing that this condition holds as well when i) and (the weak version of) ii) are satisfied.

 This is clear if $p=1$, since in this case we assume $r\geq 2$, hence $Z$ is normal.
 On the other hand, if $p\geq 2$, then we already know, by induction, that $\widetilde{\alpha}(Z)>1$, hence $Z$ has rational singularities by \cite{Saito-B}.
 Therefore, the morphism (\ref{eq4_prop1}) is an isomorphism if and only if $\Omega_Z^i$ is reflexive (see for example \cite[Lemma~2.8]{MP}).
-By \cite[Theorem~1.11]{Graf}, this is the case if $i\leq r-2$, hence we are done since $i\leq p-1\leq r-2$.
-This completes the proof of the theorem. \end{proof}
+By \cite[Theorem~1.11]{Graf}, the canonical morphism